ArminNiessner/Loguino/README.md

 # Software set up and programming the Loguino

 1. Download and install the latest version of the [Arduino software](https://www.arduino.cc/en/Main/Software)
-1. Download this repository and copy all the libraries from this repository to the "libraries"-folder in your Arduino installation folder.
+1. Download this repository (click on the green "clone"-button at the top of this web page) and copy all the folders in "libraries" from this repository to the "libraries"-folder in your Arduino installation folder.
 1. Get the libraries [AVRUtils](https://github.com/SConaway/AVRUtils), [LowPower](https://github.com/rocketscream/Low-Power) and [SdFat](https://github.com/greiman/SdFat)
 and copy them to the "libraries"-folder.
 If you want to use a DS18S20 temperature sensor or other digital sensors you have to get the corresponding library, listed below in the Libraries section.
-1. Open one of the sketches from this repository with the Arduino software.
+1. Open one of the example scripts in the folder "sketches" from the Logiuno repository using the Arduino software.
 Go to "Tools" and set "Board" to "Arduino Pro or Pro Mini".
 Go again to "Tools" and set "Processor" to "ATmega 328P (3.3V, 8MHz)".
-1. Connect the FTDI Adapter to the Loguino board (upper side facing the Arduino Pro Mini, make sure that the jumper on the FTDI Adapter is set to 3.3V) and connect the usb to a usb port.
-Go to "Tools" and set "Port" to the appropiate port (e.g. COM3).
+1. Connect the FTDI Adapter to the Loguino board, upper side facing the Arduino Pro Mini.
+Make sure that the jumper on the FTDI Adapter is set to 3.3V and the battery is not connected to the Loguino.
+Connect the usb to a usb port and go to "Tools" and set "Port" to the appropiate port (e.g. COM3).
 If you are using windows, you probably first need to download and install a driver for the FTDI Adapter
 (e.g. [here](https://www.campbellsci.com/downloads/usb-to-serial-driver-ftdi-chip-set)).
 1. "Upload" the sketch (right arrow button) and wait until the sketch is compiled and uploaded.